Veridise/veridise-docs/orca/user_guide/v/language_description.md

 The `vars` section contains all variable declarations for the specification.
 Most often, this include contract variable declarations of the form `ContractName varName`, but can also include other variables used in the spec.

-Any variable declared in the `vars` section is considered a free variable, meaning that the specification is does not hold if _any_ assignment to the variable falsifies the spec.
+Any variable declared in the `vars` section is considered a free variable, meaning that the specification does not hold if _any_ assignment to the variable falsifies the spec.

 Besides contract types, the following are accepted as variable types in the `vars` section:
 * `address`